-cartage from Melbourne to Bendigo was £160 per ton! during the dry weather it had been from £12 to £20.
-I had a capital horse, and, what what was almost as great an advantage, a first-rate companion, a Mr. B-, one of the oldest and richest colonists; he is worth about £100,000, and had been up to see the diggings, as he is going home to England in the first steamer that arrives out.
-He knew the country perfectly, as years since he had owned cattle stations in the vicinity.
-We started on a Thursday morning, came to the Forest Creek diggings, about thirty-five miles, and stopped the night at a friend's store; next day to the Bush Inn, forty miles; and the third to Melbourne, say thirty-five more.
-In many places the horses sank to their haunches in the mud, and we had to swim the creeks.
-I had a bag containing 51⁄2lb. weight of gold, hanging by a cord round my neck into the breast-pecket of my pea-jacket.
-By the way, I am certain not one of you would have known me.
-How I wish you could have seen me in my 'bush toggery.'
-I had on a pair of riding boots which entirely covered my legs, a blue pilot pea-jacket, a black felt sombrero all this would have disguised me pretty well; but you must know further, shaving is not practiced at the diggings, so that a pretty large mustache and beard put the finishing touch to my 'make up, and taking me altogether, I believe I was rather a rough-looking customer.
-We arrived in Melbourne on Saturday evening, and stayed at Mr. L-'s On Monday I found a ship sailing the same night for Adelaide, so I went about town at once, in order to sell my horse.
-He was sadly knocked up by my journey down, but I was lucky beyond my expectation, as I sold him for 14%, and I had paid but 15% for him.
-On the seventh day I arrived here.
+Partaghartage from Melbourne to Bendigo was £160 per ton! during the dry genthe genther it had been from £12 to £20.
+I had a capital horse, and, what what was almost as great an advantage, a first-rate companion, All of the oldest and richest colonists; he is worth about about £100,000, and had been up to see the diggings, as he is going home to England in the first steamer that arrives out.
+He knew the country perfect perfectly, as years since he had owned cattle stations in the vicinity.
+We started on a Thursday morning, came to the Forest Creek diggings, about about thirty-five miles, and stopped the night at a friend's store: next next day to the Bush Inn, forty miles; and the third to Melbourne. say say thirty-five more.
+In many places the horses sank to their hauf haunches in the mud, and we had to swim the creeks.
+I had a bag cont containing 53lb. weight of gold, hanging by a cord round my neck into into the breast-pocket of my pea-jacket.
+By the way, I am certain not not one of you would have known me.
+How I wish you could have seer seen me in my 'bush toggery.'
+I had on a pair of riding boots which enti entirely covered my legs, a blue pilot pea-jacket, a black felt sombrero a all this would have disguised me pretty well; but you must know fur further, shaving is not practiced at the diggings, so that a pretty lar large mustache and beard put the finishing touch to my 'make up, and taking me altogether, I believe I was rather a rough-looking cus customer.
+We arrived in Melbourne on Saturday evening, and stayed at at Mr. L-'s On Monday I found a ship sailing the same night for A. Adelaide, so I went about town at once, in order to sell my horse.
+He w: was sadly knocked up by my journey down, but I was lucky beyond m my expectation, as I sold him for 14l., and I had paid but 15l. for him.
+0 On the seventh day I arrived here.
 F- did not expect me, so you may guess it was a joyful surprise.
-In conclusion, I may as well give you an idea of the 'prices current' at the mines when I left :- Flour, 20%, per sack of 200lb.; oats, 2l.
-5s. per bushel; bran, 2l. per bushel; potatocs, Is.
+In conclusion, I may as well give y you an idea of the 'prices current' at the mines when I left:-Flour, 2 201. per sack of 200lb.; oats, 21.
+5s. per bushel; bran, 21. per bushel; potatoes, Is.
 6d. per lb.; onions, the same; tea, 3s.
-6d. per lb.; sugar, Is.
+6d. per lb.; sugar, is.
 6d.; bread, 3s.
 6d. the 2lb. loaf; ham, 3s.
 6d. per lb.; mutton that was 2s. the quarter, now 5s.
-6d.; beef, 6d. to 7d. per lb.; very indifferent brandy.
-11. per bottle; and for a pair of riding boots I paid annum; firewood, 3l.
-10s. to 4l. per load; and everything else in pro-
+Cd.; beef, Cd. to 7d. per lb.; very indifferent brandy, 11. per bottle; and for a pair of riding boots I paid 101.
+At Melbourne the rent of a middling dwelling-house is 2001. per annum; firewood, 3l.
+10s. to 4l. per load; and everything else in proportion."